Visitor’s Guide

 Welcome

 Open yourself to new discoveries and wander down the winding paths at the Greater Des Moines Botanical Garden.
-From colorful unknowns to hidden gnomes, you’ll be surprised by what you can find in the Botanical Garden’s always friendly climate, no matter the season.
-Whether it’s yoga under the dome, a reflective moment by the lily pads, or a chance to chill with friends at one of our many events or programs, the Botanical Garden is where you will find your true nature.
+From colorful unknowns to hidden delights under the dome, you’ll be surprised by what you’ll find in the Botanical Garden’s always friendly climate, no matter the season.
+Whether you want to explore our gardens, take in the art on exhibit in the North Gallery or in the Conservatory, even shop with a purpose in our Garden Shop, everything you need to know is right here.
+Find Your True Nature at the Greater Des Moines Botanical Garden.

 The Gardens